What is Beeminder?

 Setting up a commitment contract via Beeminder forces you to toe the line at least for a while, so that when/if you do fall off track, then the motivation it provided up until that point still seems worth it.
 Maybe the threat of losing $5 to Beeminder motivated you to run 5 miles a week for 4 weeks before your first derailment. $5/month is quite a bit cheaper than most gym memberships, just sayin'.

 Everything we’ve worked on in building Beeminder has been with the objective of making people succeed.
 We’d have to be very myopic for it to be otherwise — if Beeminder isn't helping people, they'll stop paying, and we'll be out of business!
+So if something just goes wrong, e.g. you accidentally deleted a datapoint or misunderstood how something worked, get in touch with us (e.g. by replying to the legitimacy check email): we don't want you to pay just because of some kind of technicality.

-It’s very important to us that no one ever derail on a technicality (so you can reply to the legitimacy check explaining what happened if you feel that's the case, and we'll help you sort it out).
 We want to make money by making you more awesome, and we’re convinced that’s what’s happening.
 But don’t take our word for it.
 Try it and see!

 Can't I just turn the goal off and go on my merry way?